linoscope/linoscope.github.io/writing-a-game-boy-emulator-in-ocaml/index.md

   <img src="/images/camlboy-architecture-bus.png" alt="camlboy architecture bus" title="camlboy-architecture-bus">
 </div>

 The bus sits between the CPU and various hardware modules, and routes data reads/writes based on the given address.
 For example, the bus routs read/write to address `0xC000` to the RAM.
-The full memory map can be found [here](https://gbdev.io/pandocs/Memory_Map.html)
+You can find the full memory map [here](https://gbdev.io/pandocs/Memory_Map.html)

 Using the `Word_addressable_intf.S` implemented above, we can define the interface of the bus module (`bus.mli`) as the following.